astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/annotations/never.md

     # revealed: Never
     reveal_type(a2)

-    # Never is compatible with all types.
+    # Never is assignable to all types.
     v1: int = a1
     v2: str = a1
-    # Other types are not compatible with Never except for Never (and Any).
+    # Other types are not assignable to Never except for Never (and Any).
     v3: Never = b1
-    v4: Never = stop()
+    v4: Never = a2
     v5: Any = b2
     # error: [invalid-assignment] "Object of type `Literal[1]` is not assignable to `Never`"
     v6: Never = 1